bazelbuild/rules_closure/README.md

   This attribute is required if any of JavaScript or template sources depend on a [closure_css_library].
 This rule will check that all the referenced CSS libraries are present in the CSS binary.

-- **pedantic:** (Boolean; optional; default is `False`) Setting this flag to `True` will turn on every single warning, and treat warnings as errors.
-Your reward is that type-based optimizations becomes enabled.

-  This flag is recommended for greenfield projects, however *caveat emptor* applies.
-Some of the checks that get enabled aren't yet mature.
-The Closure Compiler might do something crazy like generate synthetic code that doesn't validate.
-If that happens, please file an [issue][compiler-issue].

-  One benefit of pedantic mode is null safety. **ProTip:** The Closure Compiler will take into consideration `goog.asserts.assert` statements and conditionals like `if (foo != null)`.

 - **debug:** (Boolean; optional; default is `False`) Enables debug mode.
 Many types of properties and variable names will be renamed to include `$`